rayzr522/zstream-server/README.md

     │   └── ...
     └── ...

-Then you simply run `zstream` from within the root directory.
+Then you simply run `zstream` (or `npx zstream-server`) from within the root directory.
 All music will be automatically loaded and served to `127.0.0.1:3000`.

 ## Join Me